plotly/plotly.github.io/_posts/2015-03-30-getting-data.md

 <td><img src="http://i.imgur.com/L5LLlFn.png"></td>
 </tr>
 <tr>
-<td>Once you select a data set, look for the "Open With" option (this option will only appear on supported data sets).
+<td>Once you select a data set, look for the "Open With" option (this will only appear on supported data sets).
 Click on <b>plotly</b>, and the data set will open inside Plotly's Web App.</td>
 <td><img src="http://i.imgur.com/IowB7mf.png"></td>
 </tr>
 </tbody>